scotentSD/fbs/quick-redesign-jan-2021.md

 We received lots of feedback about the site itself from a lot of stakeholders.
 Our aim is to help more businesses identify and access the funding they need, and reduce confusion about where to go for information.

-## FBS is part of a wider system, which is not wokring optimally
+## FBS is part of a wider system, which is not working optimally
 ![table showing the emotion for all the actors across the creation of a new covid support fund](/files/creating-new-coronavirus-support-fund.jpg)

 [See the diagram as a PDF](/files/creating-new-coronavirus-support-fund.pdf)